CONNECT WITH me ON INSTAGRAM

 Best travel insurance for argentina?

 There is no best travel insurance for Argentina.
 There is no single best provider.
 Or best insurance policy for Argentina.
-Travel insurance is not a one size fits all kind of endeavour.
+Travel insurance is not a one size fits all kind of endeavor.
 Instead, use the medical insurance comparison site visitorscoverage.com and compare policies.

-I’d strongly urge anyone travelling to always travel with a dedicated medical insurance plan.
-And in this new COVID era I would urge them to only purchase insurance plans that specifically state that they cover COVID.
+I’d strongly urge anyone traveling to always travel with a dedicated medical insurance plan.
+And in this new era, I would urge them to only purchase insurance plans that specifically state that they cover COVID.
+By specifically state COVID, I don’t mean in the fine print.
+If COVID coverage isn’t front and foremost on the insurance policy, I would avoid that policy and pick another.

 Do I Need To Wear A Mask In Argentina?

 To protect your possessions in Argentina, just be aware of the local scams.
 And take the same precautions you would in any big city.
+Buenos Aires is quite safe when it comes to armed robbery and violent crime.

 Where Can I Get More Information About Buenos Aires?

-If you’re interested in Buenos Aires or Argentina in general you should visit our Complete Buenos Aires City Guide.
+If you’re planning to visit Buenos Aires on your next vacation, or you’re simply interested in Argentina in general, you should read my Buenos Aires City Guide.

-The Complete Buenos Aires City Guide is updated regularly.
+My Complete Buenos Aires City Guide is updated regularly.
 And it seeks to answer all of your questions regarding Buenos Aires and Argentina in one place.
+Read my Complete Buenos Aires City Guide.